PaddleOCR-VL Usage Tutorial¶

 Tip

-For example, if you are using an RTX 50 series GPU that meets the device requirements for both PaddlePaddle and vLLM inference methods, please refer to the PaddleOCR-VL NVIDIA Blackwell Architecture GPU Environment Configuration Tutorial to complete the environment configuration before using PaddleOCR-VL.
+For example, if you are using an RTX 50 series GPU that meets the device requirements for both PaddlePaddle and vLLM inference methods, please refer to the PaddleOCR-VL NVIDIA Blackwell Architecture GPU Usage Tutorial to learn about relevant configurations and usage.

 1. Environment Preparation¶